Slackermanz/OSMEM/README.md

 ## OSMEM
-Decentralized External Memory System for Self-Modeling and Knowledge Sharing Between AI Agents
+External Memory System for Self-Modeling and Knowledge Sharing Between AI Agents

 ## Definitions and Abbreviations